Snortdog/discord-bot-gpt3-template-js/README.md

 How to Install:
 1. install node.js
 2. install discord.js
-install dotenv in your project directory install openai js api
+3. install dotenv in your project directory
+4.install openai js api

 How to Run:
 1. cd to your project directory usning command terminal